electricimp/BQ25895/README.md

 ### Callbacks ###

 An ADC conversion can take up to one full second to return a value, therefore all library methods that require an ADC conversion are asynchronous.
 These methods take a callback function as a mandatory argument.
 These callback functions have two parameters of their own: *error* and *result*.
 The *error* parameter will receive `null` as an argument if no error was encountered, or a string containing an error message.
-The *result* parameter’s argument will be will the result of the value requested and be either an integer or float, depending on the method in question.
+The *result* parameter’s argument will be will the result of the value requested and be either an integer or float, depending on the method in question, or `null` if an error encountered.

 ### Constructor: BQ25895(*i2cBus [,i2cAddress]*) ###